-Within Saracens High School pupils will be actively encouraged to make independent choices knowing that they are in a safe and supportive environment.
+Within Saracens High School pupils are actively encouraged to make independent choices knowing that they are in a safe and supportive environment.

 The government set out its definition of British values in the 2011 Prevent Strategy.
 It considered them to be democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs.
-Saracens High School will reinforce these values which will permeate the school community.
+Saracens High School reinforces these values which permeate the school community.

-Within Saracens High School pupils will be actively encouraged to make independent choices knowing that they are in a safe and supportive environment.
-Pupils will be taught to know and understand their rights, responsibilities and personal freedoms and to exercise them in a safe and responsible way.
+Within Saracens High School pupils are actively encouraged to make independent choices knowing that they are in a safe and supportive environment.
+Pupils are taught to know and understand their rights, responsibilities and personal freedoms and to exercise them in a safe and responsible way.

-Respect will be at the core of the Saracens’ ethos and will be modelled by adults and pupils alike.
-In line with the school’s commitment to democracy, pupils will always be able to voice their opinions and disagree with others in a respectful way.
+Respect is at the core of the Saracens ethos and is modelled by adults and pupils alike.
+In line with the school’s commitment to democracy, pupils are always able to voice their opinions and disagree with others in a respectful way.
 We take positive action to encourage pupils from different communities, faiths and backgrounds to work together, learn about each other’s customs, beliefs and ideas and respect all views.
-The ethos of the Saracens Trust and the community activities of the Saracens Foundation underpin these principles of working together with a strong tradition of team work and participation.
+The ethos of Saracens Multi-Academy Trust and the community activities of the Saracens Foundation underpin these principles of working together with a strong tradition of team work and participation.